qhull/qhull/README.txt

   - Unzip the files into a directory.
 You may use WinZip32 <www.hotfiles.com>
   - Open a DOS window for the directory.
   - In Windows 95, the DOS window needs improvement.
-      - Double-click on qhull3.0\eg\qhull-go.bat to call doskey (arrow keys).
+      - Double-click on qhull\eg\qhull-go.bat to call doskey (arrow keys).
       - Increase the size of the screen font to 8x12.
-      - If the text is too dim, fix the screen colors with shareware (crt.exe)
+      - If the text is too dim, fix the screen colors with shareware (e.g., crt.exe)
-  - If you use qhull a lot, consider using the Unix shell, tcsh (ftp.gw.com/pub/unix/tcsh) and the
-        Cygwin tools (http://sources.redhat.com/cygwin/)
+  - If you use qhull a lot, consider using the Cygwin Unix shell, Cygwin tools (http://sources.redhat.com/cygwin/)
   - Execute 'qconvex' for a synopsis and examples.
   - Execute 'rbox 10 | qconvex' to compute the convex hull of 10 random points.
   - Execute 'rbox 10 | qconvex i TO file' to write results to 'file'.
   - If an error occurs, Windows 95 sends the error to stdout instead of stderr
       - use 'TO xxx' to send normal output to xxx and error output to stdout
-  - Browse the documentation: qhull3.0\html\index.htm
+  - Browse the documentation: qhull\html\index.htm

 Compiling for Unix

-  The gzip file, qhull.tar.gz, contains documentation and source files for qhull and rbox.
+  The gzip file, qhull.tgz, contains documentation and source files for qhull and rbox.

   To unpack the gzip file
-  - gunzip qhull.tar.gz
-  - tar xf qhull.tar
+  - tar zxf qhull.tgz
+  - cd qhull

+  Compiling with the Debian Make:[R. Laboissiere]
+  - cd src
+  - ./Make-config.sh
-  - cd qhull3.0
+  - cd ..

-  To compile qhull, qconvex, qdelaunay, qhalf, qvoronoi, and rbox
+  - configure
+  - make

+  Compiling with Makefile (i.e., Makefile.txt)
-  - cd qhull3.0/src
+  - cd src
   - in Makefile, check the CC, CCOPTS1, PRINTMAN, and PRINTC defines
       - the defaults are gcc and enscript
       - CCOPTS1 should include the ANSI flag.
 It defines __STDC__
   - in user.h, check the definitions of qh_SECticks and qh_CPUclock.
       - use '#define qh_CLOCKtype 2' for timing runs longer than 1 hour
-  - type: make doc
-      - this prints the documentation.
-	  - See also qhull3.0/html/index.htm
   - type: make
       - this builds: qhull qconvex qdelaunay qhalf qvoronoi rbox libqhull.a
+  - type: make doc
+      - this prints the man page
+      - See also qhull/html/index.htm
   - if your compiler reports many errors, it is probably not a ANSI C compiler
       - you will need to set the -ansi switch or find another compiler
   - if your compiler warns about missing prototypes for fprintf() etc.
       - this is ok, your compiler should have these in stdio.h
   - if your compiler warns about missing prototypes for memset() etc.
       - include memory.h in qhull_a.h
+  - if your compiler is gcc-2.95.1, you need to set flag -fno-strict-aliasing.
+      - This flag is set by default for other versions [Karas, Krishnaswami]
   - if your compiler reports "global.c: storage size of 'qh_qh' isn't known"
       - delete the initializer "={0}" in global.c, stat.c and mem.c
   - if your compiler warns about "stat.c: improper initializer"
       - this is ok, the initializer is not used
   - if you have trouble building libqhull.a with 'ar'
-      - try 'make qhullx'
+      - try 'make -f Makefile.txt qhullx'
   - if the code compiles, the qhull test case will automatically execute
   - if an error occurs, there's an incompatibility between machines
+      - For gcc-2.95.1, you need to set flag -fno-strict-aliasing.
+	    It is set by default for other versions of gcc [Karas, Krishnaswami]
-      - if you can, try a different compiler
+      - If you can, try a different compiler
-      - you can turn off the Qhull memory manager with qh_NOmem in mem.h
+      - You can turn off the Qhull memory manager with qh_NOmem in mem.h
-      - you can turn off compiler optimization (-O2 in Makefile)
+      - You can turn off compiler optimization (-O2 in Makefile)
-      - if you find the source of the problem, please let us know
+      - If you find the source of the problem, please let us know
-  - if you have Geomview,
+  - if you have Geomview (www.geomview.org)
        - try  'rbox 100 | qconvex G >a' and load 'a' into Geomview
        - run 'q_eg' for Geomview examples of Qhull output (see qh-eg.htm)
   - to install the programs and their man pages:
       - define MANDIR and BINDIR
       - type 'make install'

+Compiling for Windows NT, 2000, XP with cygwin (www.cygwin.com)

+    - install cygwin with gcc, make, ar, and ln
+    - cd qhull/src
+    - make -f Makefile.txt

-Compiling for Windows 95, 98, NT, 2000
+Compiling for Windows 95, 98, NT, 2000, XP

   Qhull compiles as a console application in Visual C++ 5.0 at warning level 3.